sipsorcery-org/sipsorcery/docfx/articles/sipuseragent.md

 ## Blind Transfer

 A Blind Transfer is where the callee is sent a SIP REFER request (see [call flow](callholdtransfer.md#blind-transfer)) specifying a new destination for the call.
 The call party initiating the transfer does not interact with the transfer destination.
-The @"SIPSorcery.SIP.App.SIPUserAgent.BlindTransfer(SIPSorcery.SIP.SIPURI,System.TimeSpan,System.Threading.CancellationToken)" method is used to carry out a Blind Transfer on an established call.
+The @"SIPSorcery.SIP.App.SIPUserAgent.BlindTransfer(SIPSorcery.SIP.SIPURI,System.TimeSpan,System.Threading.CancellationToken,System.String[])" method is used to carry out a Blind Transfer on an established call.

 ````csharp
 bool callResult = await userAgent.Call(DESTINATION, null, null, voipMediaSession);